The Differentiation Lemma and the Reynolds Transport Theorem for Submanifolds with Corners: Introduction

+\paragraph{Contribution of this work} The aim of this work is twofold: First, we consider mathematically rigorous, differential-geometric versions of the differentiation lemma and the transport theorems for which neither compactness of the domain of integration nor of the support of the integrand is required (or any other `boundedness condition' such as finite `volume').
+From an application-oriented perspective, this is a serious gap in the mathematical literature, that needed to be addressed.
+Second, in this version we also wish to allow for the `manifold' to have some type of `boundary' with at least some degree of `irregularity'.
+Manifolds with corners satisfy the latter requirement and, while they are neither the most general nor the most convenient spaces to work with, the results here provide simple-to-use and rigorous generalizations in the aforementioned sense.

+Nonetheless, we do wish to note that, if the space of interest is a subset of a manifold and its boundary is a set of (Lebesgue-)measure zero, \footnote{ The manifold boundary of a manifold with corners has measure zero.
+See Def. \ref{Def:corner2} and Prop. \ref{Prop:interiorM}.\ref{itm:interiorM1} in Appx. \ref{appx:A}. } then for the purpose of integration one may replace the set by its interior.
+The latter is then an open submanifold `of same measure' and thus the generalization of the theorems to `ordinary' manifolds would suffice.

+In this respect, we emphasize that the three main theorems of this work (Lem. \ref{Lem:diff}, Thm. \ref{Thm:Leibniz}, and Cor. \ref{Cor:Reynolds}) remain valid, if manifolds with corners are replaced by `ordinary' manifolds or manifolds with boundary.
+Readers only interested in those cases are invited to skip the parts of the article focusing on manifolds with corners and are advised to refer directly to the respective theorems.

+Still, the main advantage of considering manifolds with corners in stating the theorems is that it allows for a unified treatment, independent of whether Stokes' theorem is applicable in the particular case of interest or not.
+It is the goal of attaining such a unified treatment for even more general spaces that may justify future generalizations of this work.

 \paragraph{Structure} We begin by reviewing the allowed domains of integration (i.e. manifolds with corners) for the purposes of this work by giving a brief definition along with several examples and useful propositions.
-After `having set the stage', we prove the corresponding Differentiation Lemma (cf. Prop.
-6.28 in \cite{klenkeProbabilityTheoryComprehensive2007}).
-This allows us to prove the generalization of the Reynolds Transport Theorem for the `time-dependent' case and obtain the time-independent case as a corollary.
+After `having set the stage', we prove the corresponding Differentiation Lemma (Lem.
+1; see also Prop.
+6.28 in Ref. \cite{klenkeProbabilityTheoryComprehensive2013}).
+This allows us to prove the generalization of the Reynolds Transport Theorem for the `time-dependent' case (Thm.
+1), and obtain the time-independent case as a corollary (Cor.
+1).
 We note the close relation of the latter to the Poincaré-Cartan Theorem.
-The article ends with applications of the theorems to two main examples as well as a remark on the relation of this work to quantum theory on a curved spacetime.
+The article ends with applications of the theorems to two main examples.
+For the convenience of the reader we also included an appendix discussing some elementary results on manifolds with corners (Appx. \ref{appx:A}) as well as integral curves and flows thereon (Appx. \ref{appx:B}).